drndr/multilabel-text-clf/WideMLP/README.md

 # WideMLP

 This folder contains the code to run experiments on WideMLP.
+The code is based on [text-clf-baselines](https://github.com/lgalke/text-clf-baselines).

 ## Folder overview